-Registers from 32h to 3Bh are dedicated to Wake-up configuration and display.
+Registers from 32h to 3Eh are dedicated to Wake-up configuration and display.
 The Wake-up timer control register is the main Wake-up mode configuration register.
-The timeout period between the successive detections and the measurements which are going to be used are selected in this register.
+The timeout period between the successive detections and the measurements to be used are selected in this register.
 Timeouts in the range from 10 to 800 ms are available, 100 ms being the default value.

-Registers from 33h to 3ADh configure the two possible detection measurements and store the results, four registers are used for each method.
+Registers from 33h to 3Dh configure the possible detection measurements and store the results, four registers are used for each method.